 The depth and duration of the impact within the construction sector suggests that equipment rental revenues will only return to 2019 levels in 2023.
-For 2020, revenue from construction rental dropped 11%, in relation to 2019 levels.
-Growth in 2021 is expected to be modest at +1.5%, but a strong recovery is forecast to begin in 2022 with 11.3% growth.
+The Europe construction machinery rental was valued at USD 40.2 Billion in 2021, and it is expected to reach USD 48.98 Billion by 2027.
+The market is anticipated to register a CAGR of about 4% during the forecast period (2022 - 2027).

-Mini excavators dominate the market (32% market share in 2020), followed by Telescopic RTLTs (15%) and crawler excavator (14%).
-The top three categories account for more than 50% of construction equipment production volume.
+Mini excavators dominate the market (32% market share in 2021), followed by Telescopic RTLTs (16%) and crawler excavator (14%).
+The top three categories account for more than 60% of construction equipment production volume.

-Europe Construction Machinery - Unit Production by Category (%), (176 thousand units in CY 2020)
+Europe Construction Machinery - Unit Production by Category (%), (189 thousand units in CY 2021)